MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Prepare-machines-in-workgroups-and-untrusted-domains-for-backup.md

 4. In the **Request Handling** tab, make sure **Allow private key to be exported** is enabled.

-5. After you‚Äôve created the template make it available for use.
+5. After youíve created the template make it available for use.
 Open the Certificate Authority snap-in.
 Right-click **Certificate Templates**, select **New**, and choose **Certificate Template to Issue**.
 In **Enable Certificate Template** select the template and click OK.
 Now the template will be available when you obtain a certificate.

 #### Enable enrollment or autoenrollment
 If you want to optionally configure the template for enrollment or autoenrollment, click the Subject Name tab in the template properties.
 When you configure enrollment the template can be selected in the MMC.
 If you configure autoenrollment the certificate is automatically assigned to all computers in the domain.